Search our range of undergraduate, postgraduate and professional courses.

 Check out this video to learn more about our blended approach…

-From the start of the new academic year in September 2020, Staffordshire University will adopt a blended approach to learning and teaching.
+From the start of the new academic year in September 2020, Staffordshire University adopted a blended approach to learning and teaching.
 We will continue to review our approach based on the latest official guidance to ensure we are acting in the best interests of our students, staff and local communities.

 Blended learning means that you can expect a mixture of virtual lectures and face-to-face delivery in smaller groups on campus within a COVID-secure learning environment.
 Given current guidance, we expect all larger lectures to be delivered online for at least the first semester, because full lecture theatres do not lend themselves to effective social distancing.